-As we celebrate 100 years of Brotherhood, we also remember the women who have played an integral part in the history of Sig Tau – from Maurine Achauer to the Chief Executive Officer.
 There have been many female trailblazers who have walked the halls of HQ, commanded stages at programs, led thoughtfully from Board tables, and compassionately guided and enlightened members through education.
+As we celebrate 100 years of Brotherhood, we remember the women who have played an integral part in the history of Sig Tau – from Maurine Achauer to the Chief Executive Officer.
 Female representation in Sigma Tau Gamma has been historical, essential, and ever-present.

-Maurine was a woman who didn’t miss a beat, and a woman who cared deeply about the men of the Fraternity and that made up Sigma Tau Gamma.
+Maurine was a woman who didn’t miss a beat, and a woman who cared deeply about the men of the Fraternity that made Sigma Tau Gamma.

 As one remembers the impact of Maurine, one cannot help but also look to the faithful dedication of Leona Sue Kay.

 At the age of 22, in 1974, Sue Kay began her time serving the Fraternity as the Office Manager of the Fraternity Headquarters; a role she held for 37 years.
-To the community and to men of Sigma Tau Gamma, Sue Kay was much more than an office manager.
-She was a dear friend to the Fraternity, a vital team member, and “a great teacher who patiently helped”.
+To the community and to men of Sigma Tau Gamma, Sue Kay was a dear friend to the Fraternity and a vital team member.

 CEO Emeritus, Bill Bernier who hired Sue Kay said “She was smart, hardworking, and caring.
-There was a mutual love between Sue and the brothers of Sigma Tau Gamma, for which we will always be enriched.”
+There was a mutual love between Sue and the brothers of Sigma Tau Gamma, for which we will always cherish.”

 In 2011, as word of Sue’s passing began to spread, brothers from around the country shared their memories of her.
-Drew Curran, Edinboro, and past staff said, “Sue always looked out for us and always had a wry story to tell about various brothers around the country to keep up smiling through all the traveling.”
-Brother Dwayne Judice, Southeastern Louisiana remembers Sue as “an incredible resource for the Fraternity and a fun-loving and amazing woman.
+Drew Curran, Edinboro, and past staff said, “Sue always looked out for us and always had a wry story to tell about various brothers to keep us smiling through all the traveling.”

 Maurine and Sue Kay paved the way for many more women to join the ranks of Board Members and dedicated staff.
 One of these prominent women is Cathy Heiman.
 Cathy was introduced to Sig Tau through her husband, 32nd National President, John Heiman, Central Missouri.
 Although heavily involved nationally for many years prior, Cathy served as a Foundation Trustee beginning in 2014; only the second woman to ever serve on a Sigma Tau Gamma Board.

 Cathy has said that even though she is not a brother, “I believe in what [the Fraternity] is doing.”
 The brotherhood has always been a part of Cathy and John’s lives.
 “There were members in our wedding,” Cathy said.
 “I think of them as family, I see them as my brothers.
 I cannot imagine life without them.
-They have been an influential part of my life”.
-Today, as Sigma Tau Gamma inches closer to celebrating 100 years of history, there are countless women serving the organization as supportive partners, donors to the Foundation, Headquarters Staff members, and as the Chief Executive Officer.
+They have been an influential part of my life.”

 To many of the women who have served the organization in a staff capacity, their passion for working for an all-male organization comes from the visible impact that the Fraternity can have on the young men of society; their personal connection to the Purpose and Vision of Sig Tau; and using their skills, experience, and knowledge to do their part in building noble generations of men.